envfetch: Fetch environmental data over spatio-temporal geometries

 A

-collection with a geometry column and a time column (aDate
+sfcollection with a geometry column and a time column (aDate,datetimeor a range of datetimes as alubridate::interval).- r

 Specifies the data source: either a local raster file path (which can include subdatasets) or a Google Earth Engine collection name.
 For multiple sources, provide a list and also specify the